Contents

 What is PCB lamination?

-The lamination is the process of placing the stack-up under extreme temperature and pressure to bond prepreg and copper foil to the base PCB inner layers.
-The temperature and pressure values are mentioned in the datasheets of the chosen PCB materials.
+It is the process of placing the stack-up under extreme temperature and pressure to bond prepreg and copper foil to the base inner layers.
+The temperature and pressure values are mentioned in the datasheets of the chosen board materials.

 PCB Stack-Up Design Guide